 So what to do?
 Here are some tips on how to best protect you and engage with the sun:

-· Be sensible about your sun exposure.
 According to the National Institutes of Health, Vitamin D experts recommend 5-30 minutes of sun exposure 2-3 times per week without sunscreen to help meet our daily Vitamin D requirement.
 You can also eat foods rich in Vitamin D or take supplements after speaking with your physician.
 Otherwise, limit the amount of time spent in direct sun, especially in the middle of the day between 10am -2pm.

-· Do regular skin checks (make sure your physician does too!) looking for changes in moles or ulcers.
+· Do regular skin checks (make sure your physician does too!) looking for changes in moles or ulcers

-· According to the American Academy of Pediatrics, infants should be kept out of direct sunlight and, if breastfed, provided with vitamin D supplements.
+· According to the American Academy of Pediatrics, infants should be kept out of direct sunlight and, if breastfed, provided with vitamin D supplements

 What about sunscreen?

-· Use it daily throughout the year.
 Choose facial moisturizers with sunscreen as well.

-· Look for a label that says ‘broad spectrum protection’.
 This protects against both UVA and UVB.
 UVA is linked to skin cancer and aging.
 UVB is the main cause of sunburn.

-· Use a sunscreen of SPF of 15 -30 for adults and 30 for children.
 Reapply every 2-3 hours for long periods of sun exposure.

-· Avoid using sprays, especially for children; there is concern about them getting into your lungs.
+There is concern about them getting into your lungs.

-· Do not use products with Vitamin A or retinol.
 They may increase sun sensitivity.

 You don’t have to shun the sun completely, however be sensible and consistent with your protection while enjoying all that summer has to offer.